Josh-Joseph/gen-code-from-requirements-doc/generated_projects/discord_bot/project_design_document.md

 Contains the license for the project.

 ### README.md
-Provides an overview of the project and instructions for setup and usage.
+Provides an overview of the project, usage instructions, and other relevant information.

 ### requirements.txt
 Lists the required Python packages for the project.